-5.8 Publication
+5.8.
+Publication

 AEMO publishes the intra-regional loss factors and inter-regional loss factor equations by 1 April prior to the Target Year.
+The intra-regional loss factor report will be revised on a quarterly basis to reflect intra-year revisions.